sciruiz/exploring-vulnerabilities-peru/data-analysis/README.md

 # Framing Vulnerabilities: Dengue and Diarrhea in Peru’s Borderlands

-This section details the data sources, processing steps, cleaning procedures, and statistical analyses performed in this study, along with the scripts used for these tasks.
-The aim is to provide full transparency and enable complete reproducibility of our results, in line with best practices for open and replicable research.
+This section outlines the complete workflow used in this study, including data collection, processing, cleaning, and statistical analyses, along with the scripts used to perform each step.
+Our goal is to ensure full transparency and enable complete reproducibility of the results, following best practices in open and replicable research.

 ## Content

-1. Data Collection
+* Step 1: Data Collection (more here)

+  Retrieving relevant datasets from official and open-access sources.
-2. Data Cleaning and Preprocessing
+* Step 2: Data Cleaning and Exploration (more here)

+  Removing inconsistencies, handling missing values, and conducting initial descriptive analyses to evaluate the structure and quality of the data.
+* Step 3: Data Preprocessing (more here)

+  Transforming and standardizing variables, aligning temporal and spatial resolutions, and preparing datasets for modeling.
+* Step 4: Further Refinement of the Data and Data Compilation (more here)

+  Integrating processed datasets into a unified structure, ensuring consistency across all sources.
-3. Exploratory and Statistical Analysis
+* Step 5: Statistical Analysis (more here)

+  Applying analytical and inferential methods to address the study objectives.

 ## Citation
 >Please cite the article as: Mezza et al. (On Revision).
 Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands.
 The Journal of Climate Change and Health.